dataset-sh/slambda/doc-site/docs/guide.md

         )
     ],
-    default_message="Generate a motivational message.",
+    default_message="Generate a motivational message.", )
-    json_output=None,  # Set to True, if you want your function to return a json(python dict) value.
-)

 motivate_me()
+# Output is omitted
 ```

 #### Unary Function

-An unary function takes exactly one positional argument.
+A unary function takes exactly one positional argument.
 For example, a unary function `f`, can only be used like
 this: `f("some value")`.

 You can also config a unary function with `allow_no_arg=True`, which allow you to call it with no arguments.